 Pigs were one of the most prevalent livestock animals in the American South, and the Southern pork barbecue was created as a result.
 Other places have barbecue, but the core region for it is the Southeastern United States.

-Smoked and slow roasted until its tender, soaked with smoky flavors such as hickory or maple, and topped off with an incredible mustard based sauce, Carolina barbecue is a thing of legends.
+Smoked and slow roasted until its tender, soaked with smoky flavors such as hickory or maple, and topped off with an incredible mustard based sauce, North Carolina barbecue is a thing of legends.
 It can be served shredded, pulled or chopped and is rubbed in spice and mopped with vinegar while it smokes.

 Our Southern foods barbecue menu list is full of ideas that will ensure your next cookout is an absolute hit!
 We’ve got recipes for you to make the perfect potato salad, baked beans, sweet potato, and so much more!

 Okra (Any Which Way)

 Fried, boiled in a stew, pickled… Southerners like their okra any which way.
 A Southern food staple of soul food cooking.

 Chopped up and cooked in the skillet, fried okra becomes a party snack.
 Dipped in ranch or any sauce you please, the crunchy breading contrasts with the juicy seeds inside.
 Just like eggplant, okra is a flavor soaker and is a great way to carry spices and broth further.
 In a gumbo stew, it adds a wonderful chewy texture and sops up the flavors.

 Fried okra on the menu tonight?
 Here’s a recipe just for you.